f5devcentral/f5-agility-labs-xc/docs/class1/lab1/index.rst

-Lab 1: Logging into VoltConsole
+Lab 1: Logging into F5 Distributed Cloud Console
 ================================

-During this lab you will be introduced to VoltConsole
+During this lab you will be introduced to the F5 Distributed Cloud Console

 .. toctree::
    :maxdepth: 1
    :caption: Contents:

-   voltConsole
+   F5 Distributed Cloud Console
    labEnvironment